SUBMISSIONS POSTPONED UNTIL 2021.

 The association also honoured 2019 winners Nigel Lungenmuss-Ward, University of East Anglia, nominated by Sarah Brownsword and Leah Houghton, UWE Nominated by Laura Manison-Shore.

-Plus- NEW for 2019, special recognition- two Sponsored Students of the Year.
+We also launched a special recognition in 2019: two Sponsored Students of the Year.

 Rebecca Talmy, University of Cambridge, nominated by Elizabeth Rawlinson-Mills (secondary)